apache/freemarker/README.md

     go back to "Copyrigth" in the tree, and set "Default project copyright" to "ASL2".
 - Testing your setup:
   - You may do "Bulild"/"Build project" (Ctrl+F9) to see if everyting compiles now.
-  - You may ran the `test` task of the root project with Gradle to see that everything works as expected.
+  - You may run the `test` task of the root project with Gradle to see that everything works as expected.
 To do that from IntelliJ, create a run configuration:
     "Run" \ "Run Configurations..." \ "+" \ "Gradle" then:
     - Set "Name" to `All tests` for example